Your Next Steps...

-Most new students meet with an academic advisor during orientation.
+Most new students meet with an academic advisor during registration.
 During orientation you’ll review your course choices and the academic advisor will help you register for courses.

 Contact an academic advisor.
-If you will not be attending the on-campus orientation because you are a returning student or would like additional time with an academic advisor, contact Academic Advising (218) 733-7603 to schedule a 30-minute appointment or email an academic advisor.
+If you will not be attending the on-campus orientation because you are a returning student or would like additional time with an academic advisor, contact Academic Advising (218) 733-7601 (ask for advising) to schedule a 30-minute appointment or email an academic advisor.

 Walk-in appointments available.
 If you need urgent help you’re always welcome to stop into Student Services for assistance.

 Advisors help you stay on track for graduation and can discuss with you:

 Student Support Resources...

 This program assists students with finding the right career, course selection and transferring to a 4-year college or university, assistance with financial aid and understanding your award, budgeting, scholarship searches and applications and much more!
 Learn more about the TRIO Student Support Services and apply today to find out if you are eligible.